 Deakin University Iftar dinners

-Deakin University has previously hosted two very successful Iftar dinners, in 2011 and 2013.
-These were held in partnership with the Australian Intercultural Society (AIS), Professor Fethi Mansouri of the Centre for Citizenship and Globalisation, and the Deakin University Islamic Society.
+Deakin University has hosted four very successful Iftar dinners, in 2011, 2013, 2014 and 2015.
+These were held in partnership with the Australian Intercultural Society (AIS), Professor Fethi Mansouri of the Centre for Citizenship and Globalisation, and the Deakin University Student Islamic Society.